North Korea and weapons of mass destruction: 2024

 In April 2024, North Korea claimed to have tested a new command and control system in a simulated nuclear counterattack.
 On October 30, North Korea launched its first intercontinental ballistic missile since December 2023.
 The South Korean Joint Chiefs of Staff stated that the launch may have been timed to the 2024 United States elections.
 The missile traveled for about 86 minutes before landing off of North Korea's east coast.

+2026

+At a January 4 missile test, Kim Jong Un ordered the military to maintain and expand nuclear deterrence capabilities to a "highly developed basis".

+On May 7, it was revealed that the Supreme People's Assembly adopted a new amendment on March 23 mandating automatic nuclear strikes as reprisals to a decapitation attack by a foreign country.